POST OP INSTRUCTIONS

 The patient should not drive a vehicle or operate any machinery for 24 hours after the procedure.

 Please wear loose fitting clothing.
-Wear a short sleeve shirt or a shirt that can be rolled up past the elbow.
+Wear a short sleeve shirt or a shirt that can be rolled up past the elbow and wear low-heeled shoes.

 Contact lenses, jewelry, and dentures must be removed at the time of surgery.